-Most former couples formalise their settlement arrangements through "Consent Orders".
+Most separating couples formalise their settlement arrangements through "Consent Orders".
 That's the easiest, least expensive and safest way to protect yourself.

 If you already know you need Consent Orders, or you want to read more about why Consent Orders are the smartest option, click here to learn more.

-If you like, take 2 minutes to run through an interactive Q&A to see whether your deal is suitable for Consent Orders:
+If you like, take 2 minutes to run through the interactive Q&A "Formalising Settlements" to see whether your deal is suitable for Consent Orders: